Liddesdale: History

 Liddesdale is sometimes considered to form the northern end of the Maiden Way Roman road.

+During the Middle Ages the title of Lord of Liddesdale was held by a number of important Scottish figures.

 At one time the points of vantage on the river and its affluents were occupied by freebooters' peel towers, but many of them have disappeared and the remainder are in decay.
-Larriston Tower belonged to the Elliots, Mangerton, now little more than a site, to the Armstrongs and Park to "Little Jock Elliot", the outlaw who nearly killed Bothwell in an encounter in 1566.
+Larriston Tower belonged to the Elliots, Mangerton, and the Routledge Clan lived in the area. now little more than a site, to the Armstrongs and the Routledge Clan and Park to "Little Jock Elliot", the outlaw who nearly killed Bothwell in an encounter in 1566.
 Hollows Tower, Johnnie Armstrong's peel, is in good condition; it is on the A7, about 4 mi south of Langholm.

 In March 1569 Regent Moray came from Kelso to Liddesdale to punish the border people.
 He spoke to the English border warden, Sir John Forster.
 Moray was accompanied by Lord Home, Ker of Cessford, Ker of Ferniehirst, and Scot of Buccleuch and 4000 men.
 After holding unsatisfactory talks with the local leaders, "the best of the surname men", Moray burned the farmsteads in Liddesdale, and did not leave one house standing.
 He stayed at Mangerton, then had the house blown up with gunpowder and returned to Jedburgh.
 Liddesdale was a bloody cockpit during the days of the Border reivers, with order supposedly kept by the Keeper of Liddesdale, an important post regarded as almost equivalent to the March Wardens.
 The best known was Walter Scott, 1st Lord Scott of Buccleuch, known as "the bold Buccleuch".